The Bleeding Madonna of Trevignano Romano — DNA, a Negative Ruling, and a Fraud Trial (2016–2024)

 Cardia — the public name of Maria Giuseppa Scarpulla, a Sicilian woman who had received a two-year suspended sentence for bankruptcy offenses after her ceramics firm failed in 2013 — became, for a time, the most famous seer in Italy.

-The Church moved first.
 Bishop Marco Salvi of Civita Castellana convened a commission of Mariologists, theologians, canonists, and psychologists.
-Their findings were unsparing: contradictions in Cardia's testimony, inconsistency with the accounts of others, unreliability in the seer, and 'numerous theological errors' in the messages.
-On March 6, 2024, Salvi issued a decree of constat de non supernaturalitate — not the cautious 'not proven' of most negative rulings, but the Church's strongest formula: a positive finding that the events are not supernatural.
+The commission found contradictions in Cardia's testimony, inconsistency with the accounts of others, unreliability in the seer, and 'numerous theological errors' in the messages.
+On March 6, 2024, Salvi issued a decree of constat de non supernaturalitate.
 He barred priests from presiding at the site and declared that the title 'Madonna di Trevignano' has no ecclesial value.
 On June 27, 2024, the Dicastery for the Doctrine of the Faith publicly confirmed the decree and its disciplinary measures — the first application of the new norms on alleged supernatural phenomena that Cardinal Víctor Manuel Fernández's office had issued the month before.

-The forensics moved in parallel.
 After a former follower went to police in 2023, prosecutors opened a fraud investigation, and genetic analyses were conducted by Professor Emiliano Giardina on four traces: two from the statue's cheeks, one from its face, and one from the robe of a painting of Christ.
 All four matched Cardia's own DNA.
 The analysis ruled out mixed genetic material.
-The blood of the Madonna of Trevignano was, genetically, the seer's.

 Cardia has admitted nothing.
 Her lawyer, Solange Marchignoli, said she welcomed the indictment 'with serenity,' as an opportunity to transparently establish the truth.
 The criminal allegation is unproven until a court rules, and she is entitled to her defense.